BlazePowered/Blaze-Server/README.md

 ##Copyright

-Glowstone is open-source software released under the MIT license.
+Blaze is open-source software released under the MIT license.
 Please see the `LICENSE` file for details.

 Glowkit is open-source software released under the GPL license.
 Please see